 The veterinary pathologist provides a gross pathology service for Taronga Zoo and histopathology service for both zoos.
-Taronga is also the only zoo in Australasia to employ a full time nutritionist.
+Taronga is also the only zoo in Australasia to employ a full-time nutritionist.
 The TWH has a clinical pathology laboratory and most samples are processed in-house.
 This includes haematology, biochemistry, microbiology and parasitology.
 The nursing team is highly trained in husbandry and veterinary nursing care of native and exotic animals.
-In addition to general administrative duties, the TWH Wildlife Health assistant manages the student externship and internship programs, record keeping for the hospital, provides the public interface for wildlife admissions and enquiries as well as assisting in the pathology lab.
+In addition to general administrative duties, the Hospital Records and Administration Officer manages the student externship and internship programs, record keeping for the hospital and provides the public interface for wildlife admissions and enquiries.